 This PPM is usually best suited for small business offices. - 25,000-35,000 Pages (50-60 PPM):

-This PPM is best for schools or towns, including larger corporations.
+This PPM is best suited for schools, towns, and larger corporations.

-With this reference guide, you should feel more confident in the functionality of your equipment and your next purchase.
+With this reference guide, you should feel more confident in your equipment’s functionality and in your next purchase.

 If you are still overwhelmed by the concept of PPM, don’t worry.
 BDS has you covered!
 We have the industry’s best business consultants and service technicians ready to assist with your printing needs, including PPM.
 For more information on PPM printing, be sure to check out our PPM series on our blog where we dive deeper into the intricacies of PPM printing.